fedeth/minicrawler/README.md

 # MiniCrawler

 ## Premise
 I have realized that my knowledge of Elixir is very shallow.
 I have used Elixir and Phoenix in the past months but I was in charge only for simple maintenance tasks of a side project.
 This is the first time that I’ve tried to build something from scratch with this language.
-I spent all my free time studying the official docs trying to accomplish the challenge.
+I spent all my free time revising and referencing the official docs trying to accomplish the challenge.
-I’m aware that my current knowledge of the language is not sufficient to cover the role I applied for, but I was glad to learn something about Elixir and FP!
+I’m aware that my current knowledge of the language is not sufficient to cover the role I applied for, but I was glad to learn something about Elixir and FP.
+In future I would like to implement Elixir in my own personal projects to improve my understanding of the language.

 ## IDEA